 The U.S. Housing Crisis: Where are home loans underwater?

-With U.S. home values falling 16.2% since their peak in 2007, many homeowners are now underwater on their mortgages, meaning they owe more than their home is worth.
-Search our interactive map to discover what percentage of homes in your county or ZIP code are in negative equity, based on Zillow's third quarter 2013 data.
+With U.S. home values falling 13.6% since their peak in 2007, many homeowners are now underwater on their mortgages, meaning they owe more than their home is worth.
+Search our interactive map to discover what percentage of homes in your county or ZIP code are in negative equity, based on Zillow's fourth quarter 2013 data.

 About the Zillow Negative Report: The Zillow Negative Equity Report is produced on a quarterly basis and captures the percent of homeowners who owe more on their mortgage than their home is worth from the national level down to the ZIP code level.
 Negative equity is commonly referred to as being underwater.
 The report also covers the delinquency rates of underwater mortgagees and the amount of equity among all mortgage holders.

-Zillow Q3 2013 Negative Equity Report Summary: According to the latest Zillow Negative Equity Report, the national negative equity rate fell at its fastest pace ever in the third quarter, dropping to 21 percent of all homeowners with a mortgage.
-This represents approximately 10.8 million homeowners nationwide, and is down from 28.2 percent (or 14 million homeowners) in the third quarter of 2012.
-American homeowners with a mortgage were collectively underwater by approximately $805 billion at the end of the third quarter of 2013.
+Zillow Q3 2013 Negative Equity Report Summary: According to the latest Zillow Negative Equity Report, the national negative equity rate fell below 20 percent for the first time in years, dropping to 19.4 percent of all homeowners with a mortgage.
+This represents approximately 9.8 million homeowners nationwide, and is down from 27.5 percent in the fourth quarter of 2012.
 With the pace of home value appreciation slowing, the pace of negative equity improvement will also slow.
-Zillow currently predicts that the negative equity rate will fall to 18.8 percent by the end of the third quarter of 2014, bringing more than 1 million more homeowners into positive equity.
-But despite the improvements, more than one in five American homeowners with a mortgage remains underwater, a stubbornly high rate that is contributing to inventory shortages and holding back a full market recovery.
-The "effective" negative equity rate, which includes those homeowners with a mortgage with 20 percent or less equity in their homes, was 39.2 percent in the third quarter.
+Zillow currently predicts that the negative equity rate will fall to 17.2 percent by the end of the fourth quarter of 2014.
+But despite the improvements, one in five American homeowners with a mortgage remains underwater, a stubbornly high rate that is contributing to inventory shortages and holding back a full market recovery.
+The "effective" negative equity rate, which includes those homeowners with a mortgage with 20 percent or less equity in their homes, was 37.6 percent in the fourth quarter.